Weissheiten/Weissheiten.Coaching.GoWithTheFlowBasics/Documentation/index.rst

 Version     Videos      Content
 0.1         00 to 05    Initial package with readme
-0.2         06          introduce first draft of command controller for inserting Wifi vouchers 0.3         07          introduce voucher model
+0.2         06          introduce first draft of command controller for inserting Wifi vouchers 0.3         07 to 08    introduce voucher model
+0.4         09          introduce repository, inject repository in commandcontroller, generate migration for database 0.5         10          mark repository as singleton, introduce new commandcontroller functions for voucher administration